top of page

 What Are Spotify Canvas Specifications

 At its core, a Spotify Canvas is a 9:16 vertical video, running anywhere from 3 to 8 seconds long, delivered as an MP4 file.
-Think of it as your track's visual handshake—a quick, dynamic glimpse into the world of your music.
+It loops continuously while the track plays, giving listeners a dynamic visual experience instead of a static album cover.

 Why should you bother?
 Here’s what a solid Canvas can do for you: